zarf-dev/zarf/docs/4-user-guide/2-zarf-packages/1-zarf-packages.md

 Init packages can also be run with `zarf package deploy zarf-init-{ARCHITECTURE}-{VERSION}.tar.zst`.

 You do not need to create init configs by yourself unless you want to customize how your cluster is installed/configured.
-For example, if you want to use the init process to install a specifically configured K3s cluster onto your host machine.
-In that case, you can create a specific package to do that before running the init package.
+For example, if you want to use the init process to install a specifically configured K3s cluster onto your host machine, you can create a specific package to do that before running the init package.

 ### ZarfPackageConfig